-To that end, we launched a museum expansion campaign that will give us one more exhibit room and a larger archive and collections workroom.
-The new exhibit space will be a designated Maple Leaf gallery, which will allow us to expand and refresh the fascinating Maple Leaf story with more artifacts and documents.
-Adding this space will also allow us to reopen our Art Gallery with rotating art featuring Mandarin scenes and Mandarin artists.
-We will also be able to expand our Harriet Beecher Stowe displays and add new stories and objects that have never been displayed before.
-And, we are very excited that we will be telling “ The Untold History of Black Mandarin” in a brand new permanent exhibit in the main exhibit hall.
+In 2018, we launched a museum expansion campaign to fund the addition of a new exhibit space and enlarge the archive and collections room.
+On August 5, 2023, Mandarin Museum hosted a grand reopening and ribbon cutting celebration, presenting to the public the results of the capital campaign.
+The new exhibit gallery has been designated the Maple Leaf Shipwreck gallery, allowing us to expand and refresh the fascinating Maple Leaf story with more artifacts, documents, and stories.
+This new gallery allowed us to reopen our Art Gallery, now known as The Stowe Gallery at Mandarin Museum, with rotating art exhibitions, initially featuring Mandarin scenes and Mandarin artists.
+We expanded our Harriet Beecher Stowe displays with new stories and artifacts never before displayed.
+And, we are very excited to tell “The Untold History of Black Mandarin” in a brand new permanent exhibit in the main exhibit space.

 We are grateful to the generous Bhide & Hall Architects, for the architectural plans.
-Thanks to generous donations from private individuals, and fundraising events, we have raised the funds for the matching grant.
+Thanks to generous donations from private individuals, and fundraising events, we have raised the funds for a matching grant.
 Sixty percent of the funds raised by the sale of Mandarin frogs have gone towards the expansion, thanks to the Frog Man, Don Bowden.
 In addition, the Rotary Club of Mandarin selected the museum expansion project as the designated recipient of its “Laughs for Charity” fundraising event in April 2018.
 In August 2018, the Rotary Club gifted MMHS with a $25,000 donation for the Museum Expansion Project, raised through that event.
 We are grateful indeed to all private and corporate donors, including the in-kind expertise of Bob White of R.G.
 White Construction.

 All donations are tax deductible.
 Thank you for your support of our mission.